-To support this, the Board's current Joint Strategic Needs Assessment and Joint Wellbeing Strategy contain a series of recommendations to increase collaboration, encourage local action and improve service delivery so that services are responsive to resident's needs and patients and care users receive the right package of health and social care at the right time and delivered seamlessly.
+To support this, the Board's current Joint Strategic Needs Assessment and Joint Wellbeing Strategy contain a series of recommendations to increase collaboration, encourage local action and improve service delivery so that services are responsive

-&lt;sup>4 The Health and Social Care Act 2012 Act transferred responsibility for preparation of pharmaceutical needs assessment to Health and Wellbeing Boards.
+4 The Health and Social Care Act 2012 Act transferred responsibility for preparation of pharmaceutical needs assessment to Health and Wellbeing Boards.
 The pharmaceutical needs assessment presents a picture of community pharmacies and other providers of pharmaceutical services, reviewing services currently provided and how these could be utilised further.
 Community pharmacies can support the health and wellbeing of the population of Slough in partnership with other community services and GP practises.
 The pharmaceutical needs assessment is also a tool for NHS England and local commissioners to support the decision making process for pharmacy applications and ensure that the services they provide address local needs.
 In addition to NHS contracts, Slough's pharmacy services support the Wellbeing Board in achieving the health priorities and outcomes outlined in its joint Wellbeing Strategy.
 Their contributions include signposting, screening, awareness raising, management of medicines and support with monitoring and self-care.
 In the future, community pharmacists could become involved in more targeted care, working closely with other health and social care providers.